LNshuti/international-trade-ilustrated/README.md

 * External order disorder cycle
 * Acts of Nature

 Attempting to measure innovation by country is too difficult a task to approach in this exercise.
 One interesting study on innovation which focuses mostly on US corporations is Kai Wu's paper on [Investing in Innovation](https://sparklinecapital.files.wordpress.com/2022/04/sparkline-innovation.pdf).
-The primary goal of of this exercise is to rank countries by 1) the value of exported goods and services, debts levels(both public and private), and the strength of each country's currency.
+Similarly, we won't attempt to explain the relative order/disorder between countries nor do we have the capability to predict Acts of Nature.
+Using macroeconomic literature and open source data, this repo attempts to rank countries by 1) the value of exported goods and services, debts levels(both public and private), and the strength of each country's currency.

 **Data Source**
 ---------------